-General government expenses increased \$167,423 (approximately 14%) resulting from an increase in office building and office equipment expenses.
-Property management expense was the same as the prior year, and economic development expense increased approximately \$5,290,118 (72%) primarily due to the CRA's contribution to the West Atlantic Avenue Redevelopment Plan, Downtown Master Plan, Southwest Neighborhood Plan, Seacreast/Del-Ida Neighborhood Plan project in 2016.
-The CRA's economic development expense includes interest of approximately \$343,000 on long-term debt incurred to finance various redevelopment projects located predominantly in the West Atlantic Avenue and downtown corridor.
+General government expenses increased approximately \$107,000 (8%) resulting from an increase in personnel expenses.
+Property management expenses were the same as the prior year, and economic development expenses had a small decrease of approximately \$39,000 (0.3%).
+The CRA's economic development expenses include interest of approximately \$276,000 on long-term debt incurred to finance various redevelopment projects located predominantly in the West Atlantic Avenue and downtown corridor.